 To achieve target blood pressure goals, combination drug therapy using two to three antihypertensive agents may be necessary.
 Among many clinicians, methyldopa is the first-line treatment for use in pregnant patients with hypertension.
+Methyldopa is an alpha-2 adrenergic receptor agonist with no teratogenic effects.
+While methyldopa is not widely used in the United States due to the availability of more effective options, the medication is used internationally due to its low cost [155].
 Although it is a relatively weak antihypertensive agent, methyldopa has a reassuring safety profile for use in pregnancy.
 Other antihypertensive agents considered safe for use in pregnancy include long-acting calcium channel blockers and some beta-blockers.
 While ACE inhibitors and ARBs are commonly used for blood pressure control in patients with diabetes, these medications are contraindicated in pregnancy [44].